higj/pimd-b/README.md

 will not be printed.
 By default, all states are set to `false`.
 If set to `true` (or, equivalently, `on`), the state will be printed in default (atomic) units, assuming the quantity is not dimensionless.
 Otherwise, the user must specify the desired unit.

-Currently, four state *types* are supported:
+Currently, three state *types* are supported:

 * `positions`: Prints the instantaneous coordinates of the beads.
 * `velocities`: Prints the instantaneous velocities of the beads.